-One of the most influential kingdoms in Yemen's history was the Sabaean Kingdom which some scholars believe to be the biblical kingdom of Sheba.
-One of the greatest achievements of the Sabeans was the construction of the Great Dam of Marib to protect them from flooding.
-The Roman Empire which was under the rule of Augustus at the time attempted to conquer the Sabeans.
-Aelius Gallus led the Roman onslaught, but the Sabeans managed to defeat them.
-Another significant period in Yemen's history was the introduction of Islam during the time of Prophet Mohammed.
+One of the most influential kingdoms in Yemen's history was the Sabaean Kingdom (circa 950-100 BCE), which scholars believe to be the biblical Kingdom of Sheba.
+One of the greatest achievements of the Sabaeans was the construction of the Great Dam of Ma’rib to protect the city from flooding.
+The Roman Empire, which was under the rule of Augustus at the time, attempted to conquer the Sabaeans.
+Aelius Gallus led the Roman onslaught, but the Sabaeans managed to defeat them.
+Another significant period in Yemen's history was the introduction of Islam during the time of the Prophet Mohammed.
 During this period, the various tribes of Yemen were not united, and Islam acted as a major unifying factor.
 Since that time, Islam has played a significant role in the lives of the Yemeni people.

 The most dominant religion in Yemen is Islam, and the Yemeni constitution declares it as the state religion.
 The constitution also states that Islamic sharia law forms the basis of all the rules in the nation.
-The dominant Muslim sect in Yemen is Sunni Islam and nearly 65% of the Yemeni Muslims practice the religious sect.
+The dominant Muslim sect in Yemen is Sunni Islam, encompassing nearly 65% of Yemeni Muslims.
 Despite the constitution not guaranteeing the freedom of religion, residents are free to practice the religion of their choice.
 The government, however, denies Muslim Yemeni citizens the freedom to convert to another religion.
 The government also prohibits actively trying to convert any Muslim citizen.

 The food served in Yemen has been influenced by some foreign societies such as the Indians and the Ottomans.
-Indian influence is particularly common in meals prepared in the country's southern region while foods prepared in the northern region of Yemen have a distinctive Ottoman influence.
-Kitchen in Yemen have some similar features, but one of the essential ones is a circular clay oven necessary for preparing Yemeni flatbread which is typically eaten with saltah.
+Indian influence is particularly common in meals prepared in the country's southern region, while foods prepared in the northern region of Yemen have a distinctive Ottoman influence.
+Kitchens in the different regions of Yemen have some similar features, but one of the essential ones is a circular clay oven necessary for preparing Yemeni flatbread which is typically eaten with saltah, a stew with meat vegetables, and sometimes eggs.
 Although saltah is the most well-known Yemeni dish, it has its roots in Turkey.
 The people of Yemen, however, made the recipe their own by using a unique blend of indigenous spices.
-Another well-known Yemeni dish is ogda which can be prepared in a variety of ways depending on what ingredients are available.
+Another well-known Yemeni dish is ogda, another type of stew which can be prepared in a variety of ways depending on what ingredients are available.

 Music And Dance

 Music is an integral part of Yemeni daily life and songs are often sung as people work.
-Several Yemeni musical groups perform during ceremonies making use of instruments such as lutes, flutes, and drums.
+Several Yemeni musical groups perform during ceremonies, making use of instruments such as lutes, flutes, and drums.
 Dancing in Yemen is usually common during festivals, and the dancers often imitate fights.
-Apart from the traditional music, modern forms of music such as hip hop and rap have taken root in Yemen with Hajaj Abdulqawi Masaed often being considered the most influential Yemeni hip-hop star.
+Apart from the traditional music, modern forms of music such as hip-hop and rap have taken root in Yemen, with Hajaj Abdulqawi Masaed often being considered the most influential Yemeni hip-hop star.
 Other famous Yemeni musicians include Mohammed Abdu, Arwa, and Boaz Mauda.

-Yemeni literature began gaining prominence in the 20th century due to the works of writers such as Ramziya Abbas al-Iryani, and Zahra Rahmat Allah.
+Yemeni literature began gaining prominence in the 20th century due to the work of writers such as Ramziya Abbas al-Iryani, and Zahra Rahmat Allah.
 One of the main factors that hindered the growth of the Yemen literature industry was the low literacy levels among Yemeni adults.
 In 1994, adult literacy in Yemen was approximately 37.1% although it increased in subsequent years to 70% in 2015.
-Some of the most well-known Yemeni literary works are “They Die Strangers” written by Mohammad Abdul-Wali, and “The Hostage” written by Zaid Mutee Dammaj.
+Some of the most well-known Yemeni literary works are They Die Strangers written by Mohammad Abdul-Wali, and The Hostage written by Zaid Mutee Dammaj.

 Social Beliefs And Etiquettes

 According to information from the World Bank, close to 65% of Yemen's population live in rural areas.
 Most of the rural Yemeni communities place a lot of emphasis on traditional gender roles.
 Although urban Yemeni societies are not as strict as rural ones, traditional Islamic customs guide people in their interactions with one another.
 The culture of Yemen also heavily emphasizes etiquette and respect, particularly for elders, is taught to all the young members of the community.